switchboard-xyz/solana-sdk/website/api/cli/_queue.md

   QUEUEKEY  public key of the oracle queue to create a crank on

 OPTIONS
   -h, --help                       show CLI help

-  -k, --keypair=keypair  keypair that will pay for onchain transactions. defaults to new account authority if no
+  -k, --keypair=keypair            keypair that will pay for onchain transactions. defaults to new account authority if
-                         alternate authority provided
+                                   no alternate authority provided

   -n, --name=name                  name of the crank for easier identification

   -r, --maxRows=maxRows            maximum number of rows a crank can support

   -s, --silent                     suppress cli prompts

   -u, --rpcUrl=rpcUrl              alternate RPC url

   -v, --verbose                    log everything

   --mainnetBeta                    WARNING: use mainnet-beta solana cluster

   --programId=programId            alternative Switchboard program ID to interact with

+  --queueAuthority=queueAuthority  alternative keypair to use for queue authority

 EXAMPLE
   $ sbv2 queue:add:crank 5aYuxRdcB9GpWrEXVMBQp2R5uf94uoBiFdMEBwcmHuU4 -k ../authority-keypair.json -n crank-1